-However, there are only a handful of studies on alpha-lipoic acid and memory loss-related disorders.
+However, only a handful of studies have investigated alpha-lipoic acid and memory loss-related disorders.
 More research is needed before alpha-lipoic acid can be recommended for treatment.

 Research has shown that alpha-lipoic acid promotes healthy nerve function.

-Chronic inflammation is linked to harmful diseases, including cancer and diabetes.
+Chronic inflammation is linked to several diseases, including cancer and diabetes.